 - Dr. Amanda Fencl (Ph.D., University of California-Davis, Geography, 2019)

-Dr. Fencl is the lead research for our research activities in San Diego/Orange County California and Australia for the TAMU Presidential X-Grant.
+- Dr. Fencl led research for our research activities in San Diego/Orange County California and Australia for the TAMU Presidential X-Grant.
 In addition, she draws on deep research experience from her work on drinking water governance and climate change in California to advance our projects work on water governance.
 She is currently as AAAS Science and Technology Fellow in Washington DC with the Millennium Development Corporation.

 - Dr. Sneegas led research for our multi-sited Q-Method study and our Israel case study site for the TAMU Presidential X-Grant.
 She leverages long-standing experience in Q-Method and political ecology to develop and execute the comparative research elements of our project.
 She is currently a researcher at the University of Washington.

 - Dr. Lee led researcher on the sectoral analysis of the global water desalination and water reuse (GDWR) for the TAMU Presidential X-Grant.
 She leverages her expertise in sustainable transitions and industrial ecology to develop a comparative framework for our case study analysis.
 She is currently a teaching professor at the University of Colorado-Boulder.

 Current Graduate Students

-Matt Stellbauer, Ph.D., Chair, Water Management and Hydrological Sciences Program
+- Matt Stellbauer, ABD, Water Management and Hydrological Sciences (start Aug 2019)